Jiessiet/UniConnect/README.md

 #### Admins
 <img src='README-Images\image8.png'></img>
 Admins will not be able to attend events, however they will be able to see the list of attendees without needing to attend.
-By clicking on the attendee list, admins can see p
+By clicking on the attendee list, admins can see the profiles of all attendees.

 #